Monday, October 10, 2011

 Other works it reminded me of: Decline and Fall by Evelyn Waugh; Brideshead Revisited by Evelyn Waugh; Summer by Edith Wharton; Tender is the Night by F Scott Fitzgerald; All Quiet on the Western Front by Erich Maria Remarque.

-THIS BOOK THIS BOOK THIS BOOK. *breathes*
+Sadie's merciless break-down: THIS BOOK THIS BOOK THIS BOOK. *breathes*

 I haven't been this emotionally moved by something since The House of Mirth.
 While reading it I would just get so overrun with EMOTIONS that I literally had to hide the book and go get a drink or something.
 Words are oddly powerful like that.
 I've never had to pause a movie to have a good cry.
 Atonement left me with my heart on my sleeve.

+And yet...
 Despite the fact that this was a DEPRESSING novel, it was also full of grace and forgiveness and hope.
 Hence the title, I suppose.
 It was an oddly religious for a novel that, correct me if I'm wrong, doesn't so much as mention God.
 It was cathartic.
 Briony's atonement didn't just immortalize Robbie and Cee, but it felt to me like Atonement immortalized an entire generation of love stories cut short by the war.
 In a way the novel had two villains- Briony's crime and the war.
-So I guess you could say that the villain was
+So I guess you could say that the villain was unavoidable circumstance.
+Hardships and sorrow getting in the way of love and what to do about it.
+Briony never gets to ask forgiveness and she is unable to save Robbie and Cecilia from what she did to them.
+They never get to be together.
+But they are immortalized together in the novel, which in a weird way, like Briony says in the end notes, makes it okay.

 While reading Guernsey Literary and Potato Peel Society I found myself filled with rage because of what happened to Christian and Elizabeth.
 I felt the same rage while reading Atonement.
 I know a lot of people hated Briony... and I guess there is reason to do so.
 But this novel is about, well, atonement.
 And you're not supposed to hate her.
 None of the main three characters acted in anyway to make them deserve the lives they had.
 They were just eaten up by the war.
 I think the war is the villain in this book.
 Or rather, war and everything else powerless about life.
 Living is the villain.
 Just by existing you end up hurting people and often it's completely out of your hands.
 I'm sure (actually I know) a lot of people might disagree, and it's easy to blame Briony for everything, but I think that goes against the entire point of the novel.